-3.C.3 Urea application 3.C.4 Direct N2O Emissions
+3.C.3 Urea application 3.C.4 Direct N_2O Emissions from managed soils

-3.C.4 Direct N2O Emissions from managed soils 3.C.5 Indirect N2O Emissions from managed soils

-3.C.6 Indirect N2O Emissions from manure management
+3.C.5 Indirect N2O Emissions from managed soils 3.C.6 Indirect N2O Emissions from manure management

-Activity data and greenhouse gas emission estimates were in this submission reported in mentioned sectors.
+Activity data and greenhouse gas emission estimates were in this submission reported in mentioned

 In the current submission some subsectors were added.
-Newly the emissions from urea application on agricultural land (3.C.3) and Indirect $N_2O$ Emissions from manure management (3.C.6) were reported.
+Newly the emissions from urea application on agricultural land (3.C.3) and Indirect N_2O Emissions from manure management (3.C.6) were reported.
 The data of industry production of urea was applied to estimate emissions from 3.C.3 sector.
 To the sector 3.C.4 was added new source of emissions - direct application of sewage sludge to managed soils.